 Salt and black pepper, to taste

 1. First, we’ll sauté the aromatics for the artichoke asparagus soup.
 In a large heavy pot or dutch oven, sauté onions in olive oil with a dash of salt over medium-high heat for ~7 minutes or until soft and a little golden.

 2. Add the thyme, garlic powder, bay leaves, and a generous amount of black pepper.
 Stir around for another 60 seconds.

 3. Add the garlic, potatoes, and broth.
 Cover with a lid, bring to a boil, and then, reduce to a simmer.
 Simmer covered for 5 minutes.

-4. Stir in the asparagus and artichokes.
+4. Stir the asparagus and artichokes into the soup.
 Cover and simmer for 10 minutes or until the vegetables are cooked through.

 5. Remove the pot from heat.
 Fish out the bay leaves.

 6. Add the entire contents of the soup pot, the parsley, lemon juice, and nutritional yeast to a blender (or use an immersion blender).

 7. Blend until smooth.
 If it’s too thick for you, thin it with a little water.
-Then, dump the asparagus artichoke soup back into the pot, and taste.
+Then, dump the lemon asparagus artichoke soup back into the pot, and taste.
 Adjust seasonings, if needed (more salt? more black pepper? lemon juice?).
 Serve.